kamiyaa/joshuto/docs/configuration/keymap.toml.md

     - `line_nums 2` or `line_nums relative`: enable numbers relative to selected entry

  - `flat`: flattens the directory view up to the specified depth.
-    - `flat 3`: flatten directory upto 3 directories deep.
-    depth of 0 corresponds to the current directory. its direct descendents have depth 1, and their descendents have depth 2, and so on.
+    - `flat 3`: flatten directory up to 3 directories deep. depth of 0 corresponds to the current directory. its direct descendents have depth 1, and their descendents have depth 2, and so on.